Waterbury Public Library Policies

 - Children are expected to behave in a manner appropriate to a library setting.
 If in the opinion of the staff, a child behaves in a manner inappropriate to a library setting (see the section on Appropriate Library Behavior above) the child will be told to leave the library.

-- Parents or guardians are responsible for paying for any damage to library or municipal facilities, materials, or equipment caused by their children.
+- Parents or guardians are responsible for paying for any damage to the library or municipal facilities, materials, or equipment caused by their children.

 Parents are asked to familiarize themselves with library hours and arrange for their child’s pick-up before closing time.
 Library personnel will not provide after-hours child care or transportation.